MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Microsoft.Graph.Beta.Security.md

 Get the number of the resource

 ### [Get-MgBetaSecuritySecureScore](Get-MgBetaSecuritySecureScore.md)
-Measurements of tenants' security posture to help protect them from threats.
+Measurements of tenants’ security posture to help protect them from threats.

 ### [Get-MgBetaSecuritySecureScoreControlProfile](Get-MgBetaSecuritySecureScoreControlProfile.md)
 Get secureScoreControlProfiles from security